-To verify supplier declarations on RoHS compliancy, we have also sent fully built products to an external test house for X-Ray Fluorescence testing on components, using the Fischerscope X Ray system XDAL.
+To verify supplier declarations on RoHS compliancy, we have also sent fully built products to an external test house for X-Ray system XDAL.
 This technique is capable of determining percentages of different elements and is accurate to 0.1% Wt.